sdambo-git/spc-x-host-configuration/README.md

 ## Set Hugepages and IOMMU off

-We need to set hughpages and iommu.
-This can be achieved with the following machine configuration.
+Now we need to enable a few kernel arguments which include the blacklisting of irdma, hugepages and enabling iommu.
+This can be achieved by generating the following machine configuration.

 ~~~bash
 $ cat <<EOF > 99-machineconfig-kernel-args-hugepages.yaml